 ADA Accessible Stations.
 The NYC subway system was built over 100 years ago when those with physical challenges were left to fend for themselves.
 Although the city has made significant improvements over the past few years to make public transit more accessible, it is far from perfect.
 At this time only about 20% of subway stations are equipped with elevators or other wheelchair accessible options.
 If you are in need of wheelchair access, the bus may be best.
 You can find wheelchair accessible stations at this website: http://web.mta.info/accessibility/stations.htm#manhattan

-Although this may all sound intimidating and difficult, it really isn't once you have tried it.
+Although this may all sound intimidating and difficult, it really isn't once you've tried it.
 Enjoy and on behalf of all New Yorkers thank you for using the subway!
 It's green, economical and efficient.